jmgress/usegenai/slides/Slides.md

 ---

+# It's getting better at Math

+> What is 2 + 2?

+> How many days has it been since ChatGPT was launched?

+---

 # Normalizing

 > Help me create a status report, some team members gave very high-level updates while others gave very detailed ones.
 Please rewrite and group them so they are all at the same mid-level of detail, suitable for an executive audience.